Wills, Probate and Tax specialist, Jenny Greenland, explains when executors should take legal advice.

 Suppose, however, that you need probate.
 Can you apply direct, or must you instruct a solicitor?

-In fact, there’s no requirement to instruct a solicitor, and many people deal perfectly well applying for probate without ever taking legal advice.
+In fact, instructing a solicitor is entirely a matter of personal choice.
+Many people deal perfectly well with applying for probate without ever taking legal advice.
 But before deciding whether or not to instruct a solicitor, there are several factors you should always consider.

-Perhaps the most important consideration for you is your personal liability.
+Perhaps the most crucial consideration is personal liability.
 Taking on the role of executor carries a huge responsibility.
-You have the legal authority to administer the estate, but you are also responsible for any mistakes made.
-Although you can take out probate insurance, ultimately, you are personally liable for any financial losses that arise as a result of a breach of your legal duty as an executor, however unintentional.
+You have the legal authority to administer the estate, but you are also responsible for any mistakes.
+Although probate insurance is available, ultimately, you are personally liable for any financial losses to the estate resulting from a breach of your legal duty as an executor, however unintentional.

 If any of the following are relevant to the estate, in my opinion, you should always take legal advice:

-- Lack of clarity: Sometimes, the terms of a Will are not entirely clear, particularly if the Will was homemade.
+- Lack of clarity: Sometimes, the terms of a Will are not entirely clear, particularly if it’s homemade.
 For example, the Will may contain ambiguities or not deal with everything in the estate.

-- Minor beneficiaries: if any part of the estate is to pass someone under 18, a trust arises.
+- Minor beneficiaries: If any part of the estate is to pass someone under 18, a trust arises.
+Trust law is complex, with traps for the unwary.
 There are similar considerations if any beneficiary lacks mental capacity.

-- Trusts: any other situation where money or property is left in trust.
+- Trusts: Any other situation where the Will leaves money or property in trust.

-- Foreign property: the estate includes land or property abroad.
+- Foreign property: Advice is crucial if the estate includes land or property abroad.

-- Business interests: the person who has died, owned or had an interest in a business.
+- Business interests: The deceased person owned or had an interest in a business.